bgross0/tempo1/docs/testing-guide.md

 ## Known Limitations

+- Project selection in task form is not yet implemented
+- Tag management in task form is not yet implemented
+- Task sorting functionality is incomplete
 - Smart scheduling algorithm is not yet implemented
 - Mobile responsiveness may have issues on some devices
 - Social authentication might not work on all environments